 In my delirium, I even attempted to write out phrases in Spanish Robin might need if I lost consciousness or couldn’t speak, but I didn’t have the strength to hold a pen for very long.
 I was having trouble speaking.
 Understandably, this experience was frightening for both of us, and we have become extremely cautious when traveling to avoid future illnesses.

 If you’re unfamiliar with traveler’s illnesses in Mexico, this summary may be helpful for you; otherwise, skip to the next paragraph.
-Untreated water in other countries, especially in Mexico, has bacteria that significantly differs from what we may have immunity to at home, so even the slightest exposure could spell disaster for the unsuspecting traveler.
+Untreated water in other countries, especially in Mexico, has bacteria that differ from what we may have immunity to at home, so even the slightest exposure could spell disaster for the unsuspecting traveler.
 Being fully vaccinated is not enough to prevent illnesses like the one I contracted from unclean water.
+Illnesses like this can happen anywhere in the world, even in different parts of the United States.

 The term “Montezuma’s Revenge” has become a blanket term people call diseases that one can acquire in Mexico from tap water.
 There are numerous different maladies one can contract in this region, though I will not go into depths on their names or symptoms here.
-While what I had was typhoid, this advice applies to avoiding all of those “travelers illnesses.”
+While what I had was typhoid, an outbreak of which occurred in the Riviera Maya during our visit, this advice applies to avoiding all of those “travelers illnesses.”
 Just know that drinking or using unclean water will almost always make you sick.
 It may even cause unpleasant symptoms like high fevers, nausea and vomiting, dizziness, fatigue, tremors or chills, vertigo, and a slew of other uncomfortable, even dangerous things.

 Each year, thousands of travelers are struck down with what is similar to a very violent food poisoning in Mexico.
-Still, travelers can almost always avoid these illnesses by taking the proper precautions.
+Still, travelers can almost always avoid these illnesses by taking the proper precautions while visiting the beautiful, welcoming nation to the south of us.
+Despite becoming severely ill during my visit, I really loved our time in Mexico, and I look forward to visiting again one day.

 Being sick in an isolated place, far from home, was a scary experience.
 I learned several valuable lessons from my suffering, and at the very least, I hope you will learn how to prevent what happened to me from befalling you.
 Learn from my mistakes and prevent yourself from becoming unwell in Mexico by following these simple but not necessarily obvious pieces of advice, and read on to learn what I did wrong that caused me to become so sick we had to cut our trip short.